 Can I retire in Portugal with the D7 Visa?

-Yes, applicants must have travel insurance at the time of visa application and have private health insurance by their AIMA appointment, ensuring health insurance coverage while residing in Portugal during the application process.
+Yes, applicants must have travel insurance for their visa application and private health insurance by their AIMA appointment for coverage while in Portugal.

-After moving to Portugal, you can enroll in the Portuguese healthcare system (SNS) provided by the Portuguese government, which can be used to renew your residence permit later.
+Private health insurance plans in Portugal can be paid via direct debit from your new Portuguese bank account.
+After moving, you can enroll in the Portuguese healthcare system (SNS), provided by the Portuguese government, which will help with your residence permit renewal

 How much money do you need for a retirement visa in Portugal?